Transforming Pain into Power: A Manchester Life Coach’s Guide to Cope With A Relationship Breakdown

 Simple Practices to Cultivate This:

-Step Two: Stop Internalising the Blame
+Step Two: Stop Internalizing the Blame

 Healthy Responsibility vs. Toxic Blame